silshack/spring2016/_posts/jasonwang/2016-01-21-logicalturtles.md

     chair.fillcolor("red")
 ```

-This part was added as a test for prime numbers by using the modulo operator.
+This part was added as a test for even/odd numbers by using the modulo operator.
 I thought it was a nice challenge in which to determine the easiest way of doing so.

 In addition, I added: